apae89/cloud-native-toolstack-example/README.md

 ## Known bugs
 * FileBeat stops detecting changes after a while
-* FileBeat injects a timestamp for processing time into Elastic documents even if timestamp exists for time when log entry was written (probably an issue with timestamp format of log entry)
+* FileBeat injects a timestamp for the processing time into Elastic documents even if a timestamp exists denoting the time when the log entry was written (probably an issue with timestamp format of log entry)